junxianyong/INF2008_P1-08/README.md

     *   Trains and evaluates machine learning models for scam detection.
 -   **hyperparameter-tuning.ipynb**: This notebook is used for hyperparameter tuning of machine learning models.
 It uses Ray Tune to optimize hyperparameters for the multi-task neural network model, and scikit-learn's GridSearchCV to optimize the hyperparameters for SVM model.
 -   **results.csv**: This file contains the results of the model evaluations as part of training the different embedding-algorithm combinations.
--   **diff_results.csv**: This file contains the results of the differences calculated during the hyperparameter tuning.
+-   **tuning_diff_results.csv**: This file contains the results of the differences calculated during the hyperparameter tuning.
 -   **distil_bert_embeddings.npy**: This file contains the DistilBERT embeddings generated from the dataset.
 -   **sbert_embeddings.npy**: This file contains the SBERT embeddings generated from the dataset.
 -   **requirements.txt**: This file lists the Python dependencies required to run the scripts and notebooks in this directory.